· · · ·

 Source

-The Grove Park Inn is a fine example of Arts and Craft Design and is a registered historical hotel.
+The Grove Park Inn is a fine example of Arts and Crafts design and is a registered historical hotel.
 This 4-star hotel has a Donald Ross-designed golf course and a 43,000 square-foot subterranean spa complex.
-The Spa was added as part of an extensive renovation in 2001, it’s easier than ever to unplug.
+The Spa was added as part of an extensive renovation in 2001; it’s easier than ever to unplug.
 In fact, phones and tablets are banished to your locker upon arrival.

 What to Wear Leaf Peeping in the South

-The temperatures are still mild in the south in early November for peak fall getaway trips.
+The temperatures are still mild in the south in early November, making it a good time for peak fall getaway trips.
 You don’t need to bundle up to leaf peep in the South.
 Layers are your best clothing option when planning a trip to leaf peep in the South.
 Some days will be warm while the mornings are chilly.

 Packing List

 Before you plan your leaf-peeping getaway check out the weather forecast before you get in the car.
-Pack a jacket for rain and definitely bring a great pair of hiking boots if you are going to be hiking in the parks.
+Pack a jacket for rain, and definitely bring a great pair of hiking boots if you plan to hike in the parks.
+I always pack something nice if we go out for dinner.

 Do you take trips to leaf peep?